The UN Global Goals and Forced DisplacementUNHCR's work on the Sustainable Development Goals

-Even if the humanitarian standard is set to 20 litres of water per person in a day, this is only reached for 43% of refugees in camps.
-As comparison, the average water consumption for an individual in Europe is 128 litres per day.
-An example is found in refugee camps in eastern Chad, where the Sudanese refugees had to make do with only 14 litres of water each per day in 2019.
+The humanitarian standard is set to 20 litres of water per person in a day, as comparison, the average water consumption for an individual in Europe is 144 litres per day.

 UNHCR is working to ensure clean water and sanitation by for example drilling boreholes and creating long-term infrastructure, including building latrines, for both refugees and their local hosts in areas with vulnerable people.

 UNHCR’s so-called WASH programmes (Water, Sanitation & Hygiene) are set up in both emergencies, stabilized and protracted situations – and currently WASH-initiatives have been implemented in 23 countries within 153 camps and sites and benefitting more than 4.4 million refugees.

 An example for improved water supply is in Uganda, where they received over 146,000 new arrivals from South Sudan and the Democratic Republic of the Congo during 2022.
 Here, UNHCR and its partners supplied water at an average of 17 litres per person through over 200 motorized water systems, out of which 95% are solar hybrid systems, and over 1,000 handpumps.
 During 2022, 12 new water sources were established.